 Marisha Wallace On Stage - Theatre Credits, Bio and Tickets

-Growing up in North Carolina, Wallace was often singing to large crowds.
+Growing up, Wallace was often singing to large crowds.
 Whether it was at school or at church mass, everyone who listened to Wallace fell in love with her voice.
 After high school, Wallace eventually went on to graduate from East Carolina University with a degree in musical theatre and theatre education.

-Wallace’s professional theatre debut was as Ado Annie in a regional production of Oklahoma! in the United States.
+Wallace’s professional theatre debut was as Ado Annie in a regional production of Oklahoma!.
 For her performance, she won a Drammy Award for Best Actress in a Musical, which celebrated theatre in the Oregon area.
 Following this, Wallace was then cast in the US tour of The Book of Mormon, alongside original London cast members Gavin Creel and Jared Gertner.

 In 2014, Wallace made her Broadway debut in the original company of Disney’s Aladdin.
 She played the Fortune Teller in the Broadway production.
 A year later, Wallace then joined the original company of Something Rotten! in the ensemble.

-Now, Wallace can be seen at the London Coliseum as Motormouth Maybelle in Hairspray.
-She’s starring alongside Michael Ball as Edna Turnblad.
+Wallace played London Coliseum as Motormouth Maybelle in Hairspray, alongside Michael Ball as Edna Turnblad.
 In a review of Hairspray, “the knockout performance comes from Marisha Wallace as Motormouth Maybelle, whose “I Know Where I’ve Been” begins as an intimate, bluesy number, sung to her children, and builds to a great cry, testifying about her experiences and beseeching the heavens for progress.”